register-dynamics/register-dynamics.co.uk/_data-trusts/certificate-transparency-and-deepmind.md

 Under Certificate Transparency, certificate authorities issue certificates to their customers as they always have but also send them to be included in a publicly available "log".
 When a browser wants to check the validity of a certificate, after performing all its usual checks, it now also checks for the existence of that certificate in one of the logs.

 The result of this is that if a certificate is issued by a certificate authority it has to be publicly announced.
 This means that a certificate authority cannot be coerced into privately issuing a valid certificate for, say, gmail.com, to someone who wants to perform a man-in-the-middle attack on an inbox.
 If such a certificate was to be issued, it would appear in the log where everyone would be able to see it.
-Certificate Transparency ensures that if a certificate is issued to someone then it is issued to everyone and becomes a matter of irrefutable public record.
+If it did not appear in the log then web browsers would reject it.
+Certificate Transparency ensures that if a certificate is shown to someone then it is shown to everyone and becomes a matter of irrefutable public record.

 The log also acts as a more general system of record for which certificates were issued and when.
 If a certificate authority is later discovered to have been issuing certificates without performing the proper checks (e.g. that the person the certificate is issued to controls the domain the certificate is issued for) then all other certificates from that authority can be retrieved from the log and checked.